kubernetes-sigs/gateway-api/site-src/guides/http-cors.md

 # Cross-Origin Resource Sharing (CORS)

+???+ info "Extended Support Feature: HTTPRouteCORS"
+    This feature is part of extended support.
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).
 The [HTTPRoute resource](../api-types/httproute.md) can be used to configure Cross-Origin Resource Sharing (CORS).
 CORS is a security feature that allows or denies web applications running at one domain to make requests for resources